apache/pekko/docs/src/main/paradox/additional/faq.md

 ### How reliable is the message delivery?

 The general rule is **at-most-once delivery**, i.e. no guaranteed delivery.
-Stronger reliability can be built on top, and Akka provides tools to do so.
+Stronger reliability can be built on top, and Pekko provides tools to do so.

 Read more in @ref:[Message Delivery Reliability](../general/message-delivery-reliability.md).